AnitaYCheng/scalifap/src/courses/chemistry.md

 ---
 <p class="center">Taught by {{ instructor }}</p>

-## The big picture
-Zoom will be used as our platform.
-Almost two years of experience has led to the adaption of Labs and Activities in the virtual world that explain the concepts and keeps the participants engaged.

-Participants will be asked to share their favorite labs, activities, or classroom management practices.

-Resources for the course will be given and shared on a Google Drive.

-The workshop will have 30 hours of instruction.

-## College Board&reg;
-APSI Requirements (10 hours)
-- **Topic 1**: Course and Exam Description & Course Planning (2 hours)
-- **Topic 2**: Diversity & Inclusion and Equity & Access (1 hour)
-- **Topic 3**: Strategies and Pedagogical Tools (3 hours)
-- **Topic 4:** AP&reg; Classroom & AP&reg; Daily (2 hours)
-- **Topic 5**: Assess and Reflect (2 hours)

-Resources
-- AP® Chemistry Curriculum and Examination Description
-- Participants Workshop Manual
-- AP® Chemistry Lab Manual
-- AP® Central and a NEW AP® Homepage
-- AP® Classroom
-- The Audit Requirement (03)
-- How and when students sign up for the AP® exam

-AP&reg; Classroom - a web page that will help manage:
-- Resources
-- Testing students
-- Checking student progress
-- Comparing your students to the global participation
-- How to manage time
-- Changes that have been made to the curriculum

-## Examination of the upcoming week
-### General Topics
-- New Test Equation Sheets
-- Best Practices
-- Prior Knowledge – what do the students need to know before your course?
-- Different ways to Model Introductions
-- Sig.
-Figs for addition, subtraction, multiplication, division, and logs
-- Go over the {{ site.currentYear }} test with Sample Responses
-- New to AP® Chemistry - Mass Spec and PES

-### Specific topics
-- Mechanisms
-- Kinetics to Equilibrium
-- Equilibrium/Acid/Base/Titration Curve
-- Why the Ksp is not a good indicator of solubility
-- Spectrophotometry
-- Acid/Base titration curves – the mathematical approach
-- Thermodynamics
+## SMART objectives
+The participants will:
+- plan prepare a calendar that is based on their school’s schedule, the length of the units that need to be covered, and a period of time to practice for the AP&reg; Chemistry Exam.
+- understand the depth and breadth AP&reg; Chemistry curriculum.
+This will be accomplished by having a good understanding of the
+CED.
+- experience numerous labs and activities that they may incorporate in their course.
+- experience different pedagogies that may be used to help a wider range of students.
+- understand the format of the AP&reg; Chemistry Exam and strategies to increase their student’s performance.
+- discuss possible ways to reach out to students giving all willing and academically prepared students the opportunity to participate in AP&reg;.

+## Schedule
+### Monday, Day 1
+AP&reg; Chemistry Resources
+- What AP&reg; Stands for...
+- AP&reg; Chemistry Lab Manual
+- AP&reg; Central
+- How instructors can qualify to teach an AP&reg; course - The Audit Requirement
+- How and when students sign up for the AP&reg; class/exam
+- Access and Equity
+- AP&reg; Action Verbs

+AP&reg; Classroom - a web page that will help manage...
+- checking student progress
+- comparing your students to the global participation

+College Board Announcements
+- The 2025 Scores with comments by Trevor
+- 2025 Chief Reader Report
+- August 2025 - New Practice Exam will be available

+School Calendar...Start planning...Look at the resources - time today???

+UNIT 5 - Kinetics
+- Lab/Activity #1: Sulfur Clock Rx
+- Lab/Activity #2: Sulfur Clock Rx - Inquiry
+- Differential Kinetics
+- Lab/Activity #3: Mass Percentage of Copper in Brass (Flinn)
+- Lab/Activity #4: Absorption Demo

+### Tuesday, Day 2
+UNIT 5 – Kinetics (cont.)
+- Videos and Activities
+- Beer&#39;s Law
+- Lab/Activity #5: Colorimetric Equation: What is the Concentration of that Solution?
+- Lab/Activity #6: AP&reg; Investigation: Kinetics: What is the Rate Law? - Integrated
+- Vernier&#39;s SpectroVis and Pasco&#39;s new Spectrophotometer
+- Lab/Activity #7: Radioactive Decay (first year Chemistry) - without the misconception
+- Lab/Activity #8: Radioactive Decay – AP&reg; Level
+- Mechanism and Energy Diagrams

+### Wednesday, Day 3
+Transition from Kinetics to Equilibrium
+- Lab/Activity #9: Dueling Graduated Cylinders
+- Solubility Simulation
+- K (equilibrium constant) and k (rate constant) relationship
+- Lab/Activity #10: Equilibrium: Can We Make the Colors of the Rainbow?

+Equilibrium/Acid/Base/Titration Curve
+- The concepts that you need to know...
+    - What is a weak acid?
+    - What is a buffer?
+    - What is the difference between an endpoint and equivalence?
+    - What happens after equivalence?
+- Lab/Activity #11: K a of a Weak Acid - Inquiry - My Final

+Solubility
+- Lab/Activity #12: Trouble of the 2
+- Why the K sp is not the best indicator of solubility

+First Year Chemistry - Prior Knowledge by Idea

+Molecular Orbital Theory

+PES Graphing Tool

+### Thursday, Day 4
+Equity and Access – Individual/School-wide Policy

+Intermolecular Forces - *Not Van der Waal Forces*
+- Lab/Activity #13: The Evaporation of 3 Liquids
+- Hydrogen Bonding
+- Lab/Activity #14: Lab - NH 4 OH + HCl

+Specific Topic to discuss...Thermodynamics
+- Entropy
+- Boltzman Constant
+- Entropy of matter varies with …
+- Lab/Activity #15 - #16: Lab – Heat Capacity
     - Heat Capacity - how important is it?
-- Intermolecular Forces - Not Van der Waal Forces
-- Electrochemistry (Electrolytic and Galvanic)

-### Lab/Activity
-- Sulfur Clock Rx (w/ Inquiry)
-- Radioactive Decay - without the misconception
-- Kinetics: What is the Rate Law?
-- Zero-Order and Second-Order Activities
-- Integrated Rate Law – Crystal Violet Decomposition
-- Dueling Graduated Cylinders
+VERY!
+- Rubber Band Activity
-- Ka of a Weak Acid – Inquiry and a Summative Assessment
+- Specific Heat of a Metal
-- Equilibrium: Can we Make the Colors of the Rainbow?
-- Solubility - Trouble of the 2
-- The Evaporation of 3 Liquids
-- NH<sub>4</sub>OH + HCl →

-### Publishers and Science Companies
-In prior APSI workshops resources have been made available.
-This is a sample list.
-- Vernier
-- PASCO
-- Carolina Biological
-- Sargent Welch
-- Wards
-- Trivedi Chemistry
-- Prentice Hall
-- Flinn
+ElectroChem (Electrolytic and Galvanic)

+2026 Exam
-- Cengage
+- Rubric
-- Edvantage
+- Student Samples